NiewidzialnyCzlowiek/text-transformer/README.md

 This is a university project for Software Engineering classes.
 The project consists of a server application written in Java and a web client.
 The server application is a RESTful API.
-More information about specifics of the API requests are included in API.md file.
+More information about specifics of the API requests are included in [API.md](API.md file).

 # Running the project